-More people are eating out these days than ever before; and the interest in diverse cultures and cuisines has grown with this trend.
-At one time it was all about Italian and Chinese eateries but the last 30 years have seen a rise in all things Asian – travel, dress and food.
-The nationwide spread of Indian restaurants, and the introduction of this cuisine has encouraged home cooks to try duplicating the dishes they love; but the combination of unusual spices and ingredients caused a few problems.
+Eating out was all about Italian and Chinese cuisine, but the last 30 years have seen a rise in all things Asian – travel, dress, and food.
+The nationwide spread of Indian restaurants and the introduction of this cuisine has encouraged home cooks to try duplicating the dishes they love, but the combination of unusual spices and ingredients caused a few problems.

 We had a wonderful time using KFI sauces one weekend.
 They make Indian meals so quick and easy.